 As an organisation that represents employers in the NHS across England, we have hosted a number of debates, webinars and seminars on the issue of raising concerns in the workplace.
 We have updated guidance and produced a number of on-line materials for organisations to download to raise the profile of the importance of raising concerns.

 We are fully engaged in the range of programmes that are underway to help influence the changes that need to happen to embed the right kind of culture and behaviours which enable NHS staff to raise concerns.
-We also work closely with the national Whistleblowing Helpline (for health and social care), health unions, and other interested parties.
+We also work closely with the professional and system regulators, national Whistleblowing Helpline (for health and social care), health unions, and other interested parties.

 Information and resources